ethereum/EIPs/EIPS/eip-4671.md

 import "@openzeppelin/contracts/utils/introspection/IERC165.sol";

 interface INTT is IERC165 {
+    /// Event emitted when a token is minted by `issuer` to `owner` event Minted(address issuer, address owner, uint256 index);

+    /// Event emitted when token `index` of `owner` is invalidated event Invalidated(address owner, uint256 index);

     /// @notice Count all tokens assigned to an owner
     /// @param owner Address for whom to query the balance
     /// @return Number of tokens owned by `owner`